ucladevx/BruinMeet/README.md

 6. Run `sudo su postgres` and `cd ~postgres/`

-7. Run `psql --host=bmdb.c6oxazuezpo9.us-west-1.rds.amazonaws.com --port=5432 --username=bruinmeet --password --dbname=postgres`
+7. Run `psql --host=bmdb.c6oxazuezpo9.us-west-1.rds.amazonaws.com --port=5432 --username=bruinmeet --password --dbname=bruin_meet`

 8. All the schemas in the database=postgres should have been created already.
 Modify accordingly.